 ASSISTANT/ASSOCIATE PROFESSOR OF HEALTH SCIENCES: To teach four to five courses (12 to 15 credit hours) each semester in Health Sciences.
 Participate in registration, student advising, committee assignments, and other duties as assigned.
 Must have a Master’s Degree or Ph.D. in Health Sciences from a regionally accredited institution.
 Must be available August 2014.

-ASSISTANT/ASSOCIATE PROFESSOR OF PHYSICS: To teach introductory courses in physics and physical sciences effective for the 2014-2015 academic year.
-Participate in registration, student advising, committee assignments and other duties as assigned.
-Must have either a doctorate degree in physics or a master’s degree in physics and four years of teaching or related professional experience.
+INSTRUCTOR/ASSISTANT/ASSOCIATE PROFESSOR OF READING: To teach four to five courses (12-15 credit hours) each semester in reading.
+Participate in registration, student advising, committee assignments, and other duties as assigned.
+Must have a Master’s degree or Ph.D in Reading from a regionally accredited institution.
 Must be available August 2014.

 READING LABORATORY TUTOR: To provide individual and small group tutoring to students enrolled in the college’s Developmental Programs.
 A bachelor’s degree in Reading Education, English Education or related field and two years of experience teaching reading skills in a college, secondary school or private tutoring company is required.
 Effective Immediately.

 PRINTING SPECIALIST: To operate computerized printing equipment and to provide on-campus printing, copying, and binding services.
 Must have a good command of Microsoft Office 2010 or higher, desktop publishing programs (Publisher and Adobe CS5), and two years of experience in the printing trade.
 A Certificate in printing technology is required.
 Effective Immediately.